Frequently Asked Questions by Faculty

-The information we MUST have to process a case is the student’s full name and M number along with a detailed account of the behavior in question and any supporting documentation necessary to prove the case.
+You must submit written information that includes the student’s full name and M number along with a detailed account of the behavior in question and any supporting documentation necessary to prove the case.
 You can simply submit a word document with the necessary information.
-You can email referrals, drop them off in person to our office, or send them to our PO Box, 17.
+You can email referrals to firstname.lastname@example.org, drop them off in person to our office in KUC 208, or send them to our PO Box, 17.

 What is a behavioral referral?

-A behavioral referral is a referral for student misconduct related to any behavior other than academic misconduct.
-There are over thirty-six categories of prohibited behavior at MTSU, with academic misconduct only being one.
-Examples of prohibited behavior include alcohol violations, drug violations, disruptive behavior, firearms, harassment, etc. Please see the current Student Code of Conduct handbook for the full list.
+A behavioral referral is a referral for student misconduct related to any prohibited behavior other than academic misconduct.
+Examples of prohibited behavior include alcohol violations, drug violations, disruptive behavior, firearms, harassment, etc. Please see the current Student Code of Conduct for the full list.

 What information must be included in a behavioral referral?